Corporate Governance Principles

 Financial Literacy Financial oversight of O'Reilly is a key function of the Board.
 Directors, therefore, should possess a broad financial knowledge to effectively read and understand financial statements, ratios and other performance measures.
 Directors should maintain familiarity with current business legal and regulatory developments.

-Broad-Based Business Experience A directors background should include sufficient business experience and education to be able to provide guidance and direction to management on a wide-variety of topics.
-This experience must be applicable to O'Reilly's industry segment, such as related fields of retail, distribution, automotive aftermarket, financial, legal or other similar fields.
+Broad-Based Business Experience A director’s background should include sufficient business experience and education to be able to provide guidance and direction to management on a wide variety of topics.
+This experience must be applicable to O’Reilly’s industry segment, such as related fields of retail, distribution, automotive aftermarket, financial, legal or other similar fields.

 Track Record of Success Due to the competitive nature of O'Reilly's business, it is critical that a director have a demonstrated record of achievement.
 A director must possess high expectations for performance from the management team to continue O'Reilly's own track record of success.

-Commitment Directors should be personally and professionally committed to the ongoing success of O'Reilly, exhibiting pride and enthusiasm in their capacity and responsibility as a member of the Board.
-They should take initiative and play an active role in Board discussion and decision-making.
+Commitment Directors should be personally and professionally committed to the ongoing success of O’Reilly, exhibiting pride and enthusiasm in their capacity and responsibility as a member of the Board.
+They should take initiative and play an active role in Board discussions and decision-making.

-Annual Election of All Directors - As provided in the Company's Bylaws, all Directors are elected annually until the next annual meeting of the Board of Directors.
+Annual Election of All Directors - As provided in the Company’s Bylaws, all directors are elected annually until the next annual meeting of the Board of Directors.

 Director Education Directors are required to keep abreast of current business trends and regulations.